alexakimenko/alexakimenko.github.io/_posts/2016-09-18-time-series-forecasting.markdown

   return(X_lagged)
 }
 ```
-> Advise - do not hesitate to use hundreds or even thousand of features.
-If you are afraid that your algorithm will slow down - use `data.table` package.
+> **Do not hesitate to use hundreds or even thousand of features.** If you are afraid that your algorithm will slow down - use `data.table` package.
 On the example above you can see `dcast` function from `data.table` package instead and `cast` from `reshape`.
 This reduced time spent on this operation 4 times - from 4 seconds to 1 second.